pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ## Exercise 6 — RPGUnit test planning & implementation

 In this exercise, you will use Bob's guided RPGUnit workflows to build a structured test plan for an IBM i program, then implement and run the test suites.
-This exercise takes about 20 minutes to complete.

 These two workflows work together in sequence: